DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-an-interactive-e-form.md

 ## Add Fillable Cells

 Use the [Character Comb](..\use-report-elements\use-basic-report-controls\character-comb.md) control for the form's text fields.
-This control displays letters in individual cells and allows end users to fill these cells in Print Preview.
+This control displays letters in individual cells and allows you to fill these cells in Print Preview.

 1. Drop the Character Comb item from the Toolbox onto the report.